neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/3-escrow/1-deposit/chapter.md

   3. Add a method named `deposit` which accepts a `from` and `to` which specify the shared account, and `amount` for the amount in that account.
 Increase the balance of the shared account by `amount`.
   4. Add an event notifier to `deposit` called `balanceAvailable` that takes the `from`, `to`, and `amount` as parameters.
 Invoke the event notifier in the `deposit` method.

-Note that we haven't actually transferred any tokens yet, and functionally our smart contract doesn't actually do much since all we're doing is incrementing a balance.
+Note that we haven't transferred any tokens yet, and functionally our smart contract doesn't do much since all we're doing is incrementing a balance.
 In the next chapter we'll make this a bit more functional once the shell is complete.

 ## Test